 This incredibly flavorful cream cheese dip is easy to mix by hand.
 It's ready in about ten minutes!

-It gets its wonderfully smoky flavor from the addition of smoked paprika and bacon bits.
+It gets its wonderfully smoky flavor from adding smoked paprika and bacon bits.

-They can be fairly complex and require baking in the oven, or they can be super simple and easy like this cream cheese dip that is literally ready in ten minutes.
+They can be fairly complex and require baking in the oven, or they can be quick and easy, like this cream cheese dip, literally ready in ten minutes.
+Pimento cheese is another excellent option if you want something quick.

 You'll only need a few simple ingredients to make this cream cheese dip.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need: